eapelroso/ig-img-download/README.md

 # ig-img-download
 Firefox Add-On for download pictures from instagram.
+By now, it simply adds a context menu where you can remove the picture overlay and click the browser "Save picture as" option.
 Currently, you need to load it manually like a temporary add-on by opening the url about:debugging (in firefox).
 Or you can see this tutorial https://riptutorial.com/firefox-addon/example/26613/installing-a-temporary-add-on